couchbaselabs/cbgb/README.md

 Integrated profiling
 --------------------

-A REST API to turn on process CPU profiling for N seconds is supported.
+A REST API to capture process CPU profiling information for N seconds is supported.

 Relatively small codebase
 -------------------------